adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - **Understanding Rights**: Both workers and participants should familiarize themselves with the SCHADS Award and NDIS guidelines to ensure fair pay, as detailed on Fair Work Ombudsman.
 - **Record Keeping**: Maintain detailed records of support sessions, including dates, times, and types of support, to accurately calculate pay and ensure compliance, as recommended on MyCareSpace.

-## NDIS Support Worker Rates 2024-2025: Conclusion
+## Understanding NDIS Support Worker Rates: 2024-2025 Conclusion

 NDIS support worker pay rates are complex, varying by qualifications, time, and management type.
 Support worker hourly rates NDIS depend on factors like level of qualification, time of day, and type of support provided.
 Staying informed about the SCHADS Award, NDIS Pricing Arrangements, and recent updates ensures fair compensation and efficient funding use.
 This comprehensive understanding of NDIS hourly rates for support workers benefits both support workers and participants in navigating the system effectively.